RRMaximiliano/nicaraguan-public-schools/docs/methodology.md

 ## Overview

 The Nicaragua Schools Scraper uses automated web scraping techniques to extract comprehensive school information from the Ministry of Education's (MINED) publicly available online education map.
-This methodology ensures systematic and reliable data collection across all 17 departments and 153+ municipalities in Nicaragua.
+This methodology ensures systematic and reliable data collection across all 17 departments and 153+ municipalities in Nicaragua, resulting in a dataset of 10,252 schools with complete metadata coverage.

 ## Data Source